The Age Pension is a government scheme that provides eligible Australians with income to assist them with living expenses when they retire.

-PLEASE NOTE: For many people, the Age Pension is not enough to live on.
-Ensuring you have maximised your superannuation is critical.
+Note: For many people, the Age Pension is not enough to live on.
+It's important that you ensure you've maximised your superannuation.

 There are four keys to determining if you are eligible for a full or partial payment from the Centrelink Age Pension: